StephenHuang17253/gardeners-canvas/README.md

 Right click on the cucumber folder and click on Run 'Tests in ...' from the dropdown menu.
 If an additional dropdown appears, click on cucumber.

-### 5 - How to run tests with partial functionality
-You do not have to set environment variables.
-Note that some tests will fail

 #### From the root directory of project on terminal ...